chisomchinaza/printf/README.md

-A printf project.
+A printf project on C.

-the main objective of this work is to write our own printf in c programming.
+The main objective of this work is to create our own printf in C programming.

+It contains a 16 projects on how to create a printf function.